adamfoneil/RadzenGridHelper/README.md

 - The grid markup itself is made by [RadzenMarkup.BuildGrid](https://github.com/adamfoneil/RadzenGridHelper/blob/master/RadzenGridHelper/Services/RadzenMarkup.cs).
 This builds XML in a particular way from a `Grid` object.

 - You can see sample output in the [unit test](https://github.com/adamfoneil/RadzenGridHelper/blob/master/Testing/MarkupTest.cs) for it.

+I considered adding Reflection capability to make it easier to discover property names, but there's a big jump in complexity to make that all work nicely, so I'm stopping where I am now on this.